zoe-lindqvist/CSharp/Assignment 2 README.md

-# Assignment 2: Sales Team Data Processor
+# Assignment 2: Sales Data Processor

 ## Overview:
 This program aims to gather, sort, and provide statistics for a sales team.
 The application is designed as either a Console Application, where users can input data about various salespersons and receive insights on sales figures.